microsoft/ignite25-LAB534-build-real-time-analytics-with-cosmos-db-in-microsoft-fabric/lab/instructions/exercise-4.md

-# Implement Reverse ETL and Build Personalization Model
+# Exercise 4: Implement Reverse ETL and Build Personalization Model

 In this exercise, you will create a Dataflow Gen2 to extract and transform data from the Eventhouse, update the user profiles in Cosmos DB, and then use that data to build a personalization model in a notebook.